Contrastive Retrospection: honing in on critical steps for rapid learning and generalization in RL: Appendix

 \subsection{Defining success and failure}

 How best to define successful and unsuccessful episodes?
 There are three fairly obvious ways:

-\begin{enumerate} \item In the domain of sparse reward tasks, the definition of a ``successful'' episode is relatively straightforwardly defined as an episode that received one of the few rewards available, and a ``failure'' episode is defined as anything else. \item In non-sparse reward settings, the notion of a ``successful'' episode can be defined as the top set of $k$ episodes based on the sum of rewards. \item In a goal-conditioned setting, a ``successful'' episode is simply one which achieves the goal. \end{enumerate}
+\begin{enumerate} \item In the domain of sparse reward tasks, the definition of a ``successful'' episode is relatively straightforwardly defined as an episode that received one of the few rewards available, and a ``failure'' episode is defined as anything else. \item In non-sparse reward settings, the notion of a ``successful'' episode can be defined as the top set of $k$ episodes based on the sum of rewards.
+As such, the trajectories defined as successful are updated as an agent improves.
+Therefore, ConSpec uses the reward signal in a comparative and relativistic way, giving it the ability to hone in on key steps associated with the best performance achieved so far. \item In a goal-conditioned setting, a ``successful'' episode is simply one which achieves the goal. \end{enumerate}

 In \acronym~ we use the first approach, since the focus of this work is, in part, on solving tasks with sparse rewards and multiple contingencies leading to them.
 In two cases we do take the second approach (with Atari games and Continuous control tasks) \citep{gym} to demonstrate that this can also work.
 We have yet to explore the third approach, which we leave for future research.